 30 softgels, 1 per day

-- Decrease eye stress by lessening the impact of harmful blue light from computers and phones
+- Decrease eye strain by lessening the impact of harmful blue light from screens

 - Improve overall eye health by supporting the natural function of your eye